-Existing visual query languages suffer generally from the limitation that the organization of a query needs to be modified to generate a different query [Michard 82, Anick 90, Young 92].
+Existing visual query languages suffer generally from the following limitation:

-The InfoCrystal represents all the possible Boolean queries involving its inputs in normal form.
+- Can only formulate specific queries: The organization of a query needs to be modified to generate a different query. - A whole range of related queries can be specified through a single InfoCrystal, which represents in normal form all the possible Boolean queries involving its inputs.
 In the case of vector-space queries, users can interactively assign relevance weights to the concepts and use thresholding to select documents.